-An enterprise that creates products must also create value in the eyes of the customer; a value that exceeds the cost of that product.
-This applies to both private and public enterprises operated for profit or not-for-profit.
+An enterprise that creates products must also create value that exceeds the cost of the product in the eyes of the customer.
+This applies to both for-profit and not-for-profit private and public enterprises.
 The creation and delivery of products may be the result of an acquisition agreement or an offering directly to buyers or users.
 To remain competitive, enterprises also need to understand the effects of the global economy, trends in industry, technology development needs, effects of new technology breakthroughs, market segments creation and their expectations, and most importantly, ever evolving customer expectations.